 Q. How does your husband's narcolepsy affect your child?

 A. Our daughter is fully aware that her dad has a disease that makes him tired.
-She is incredibly perceptive when he needs to sleep, and she has learned to respect his naps.
-She also tends to be protective of him at this point (she's still in the single digits).
+She is incredibly perceptive about recognizing when he needs to sleep, and she has learned to respect his naps by being quieter or playing outside.
+She also tends to be protective of him at this point, even chastising him when he seems to be pushing himself too hard.